Empower Employees with Flexible Work Schedules

 Consider presenting them with options, such as choosing a day or two to work from home or which hours they come into the office each day.
 When working with your team on their options, the folks at Squareup suggest thinking long-term, “As your companies mature, so will your team.
 If you wish to retain these employees as they progress through their careers and lives, you have to anticipate their needs and adjust your offerings to take into account issues like parental leave, flexible hours, and retirement benefits.”

 When shifting to a more flexible schedule, work together with your team to set up structures and processes that help them organize their time within a flexible schedule so you don’t find yourself staring at the wall wondering what to do or working around the clock.
+It may help to implement a scheduling system or software to help keep track of remote days and days off.
 Finding the right type of flexibility that works for your company may take some adjustments, but whether it’s just for the summer or becomes company policy year-round, it can help create a workplace that is productive, lower stress, and more inclusive of everyone’s professional and personal lives.